Fiber management system: Background

 Fiber management systems surfaced with fiber optic cable technology in the early 1970s.
 Peter Schultz, Donald Keck, and Robert Maurer developed the first optical fiber that could transmit digital data more than 65,000 times faster than coaxial cables.
 In April 1977, General Telephone and Electronics launched the first optical network, in Southern California.
 The next month, Bell launched an optical telephone system in Chicago.
 Since the 1970s, fiber networks have grown to service over 80% of the world’s data and voice traffic.

 Modern fiber management

 Fiber optic network management is used to:

 Most organizations use software-based platforms, databases, and spreadsheets to execute these activities.
 With these tools, managers and installers can store data related to network components, connections, and tests that are valuable for planning future developments or troubleshooting issues as they arise.
 Fiber optic management systems can generate reports that describe various network data points, including cable section lengths, loss budgets, network capacity, optical loss, splice and termination locations.

 Operators can also store geospatial data and documents if GIS capabilities are available.
 Software-based fiber optic network management platforms with GIS features allow network managers to visualize cable routes and evaluate surrounding environments.
-There are many software-based fiber management systems today, such as: